Mechanical Engineering Career Portfolio

 If You Have/Want Teaching Experience, Present It In This Outline Form

-Fleshing Out the Portfolio
+Fleshing Out the Portfolio for a Career

 Ask any of your professors for a positive recommendation letter to include in your Academic Portfolio.
 These letters normally include letters from professors in your major subject area, but can include those from professors in your minor subject areas as well.